chrivand/twitter_search_threatresponse/readme.md

    * If the script has run before, it will check if there are new tweets in #opndir (using the “since_id” element from the Twitter standard search API).
      * If there was an update -> parse all the new tweets.
      * If there was no update -> do nothing.
-3. During the parsing of the tweets, the CTR API is used to retrieve all the observables (using the Inspect API endpoint).
+3. During the parsing of the tweets, the SxTR API is used to retrieve all the observables (using the Inspect API endpoint).
-4. It then removes observables with a clean disposition (retrieved from CTR API).
+4. It then removes observables with a clean disposition (retrieved from SxTR API).
 5. It also checks for Target Sightings.
 If there is a Sighting of a Target, the Webex Teams message and the Case description in Casebook will get a "HIGH PRIOIRTY" tag.
-5. The last step is to create a CTR Casebook with the retrieved observables.
+5. The last step is to create a SxTR Casebook with the retrieved observables.
 The username and the text of the tweet will be added into the Case.
 Optionally, a Webex Teams message is sent to a room to update the Threat Responder.

 ## Installation